-- Step 1: Take a cab to South Bus Terminal (Our cab fare: P70)
+- Step 1: Take a cab to South Bus Terminal (see map location / Our cab fare: P70)

 - Step 2: Take Ceres Bus to Oslob (Bus fare: P165/pax)

-- Step 3: The bus driver told us to alight at MB Resort (see map below)
+- Step 3: The bus driver told us to alight at MB Resort (see map location)